 Slovenia has a low crime rate, and its inhabitants are regarded for being polite and accommodating to foreign visitors.

 Chile is a country of extremes, having deserts, islands, the Andes, and Antarctica to explore.
-Expats who relocate to Chile will have the opportunity to travel across three continents.
+Those who relocate to Chile will have the opportunity to travel across three continents.
 While Chile’s primary territory is on South America’s west coast, Easter Island, its westernmost boundary, is in Oceania.
 Its land stretches all the way to Antarctica in the south.

 Chile offers it all: bustling cities, ski slopes, beaches, desert, mountains, wine country, and lakes, so you’ll have no trouble finding a site that matches your needs.
 The country also makes it simple for foreigners to reside and develop businesses, basically paying you to live there.
 These are just some of the reasons why it’s one of the best countries for Canadian expats to live.

 Before you may start working in Chile, you and your employer must sign your work permit, which must then be notarized at your Chilean consulate.